thisdotrob/family-monolith/server/DATABASE.md

   - created_at DATETIME NOT NULL DEFAULT CURRENT_TIMESTAMP
   - indices: project_id, user_id
   - unique(project_id, user_id)
+- tags
+  - id TEXT PRIMARY KEY
+  - name TEXT UNIQUE NOT NULL
+  - created_at TEXT NOT NULL DEFAULT (strftime('%Y-%m-%d %H:%M:%f','now'))
+  - updated_at TEXT NOT NULL DEFAULT (strftime('%Y-%m-%d %H:%M:%f','now'))
+  - index: lower(name)

+### Tag normalization rules
+- Trim leading/trailing whitespace
+- Remove leading '#'
+- Collapse internal whitespace to a single space
+- Lowercase for case-insensitive uniqueness

 ### Timestamp behavior
 - created_at defaults to the insertion time.
 - updated_at defaults to insertion time; application logic should explicitly update this column on write operations that modify a project.
-(No DB trigger is used to keep schema simple and follow repo style.)
+(No DB trigger is used for projects; tags use a trigger to update updated_at on name change.)

 ### Rollbacks
 - The migration files are idempotent (CREATE TABLE/INDEX IF NOT EXISTS).
 To revert changes during development you can either delete the SQLite file (blobfishapp.sqlite) or manually run DROP statements for the affected tables and indices.